aws-samples/containerized-game-servers/supertuxkart/README.md

 cd ./server/stk-game-server-image-multiarch
 ./buildx.sh
 ```

+6/ Deploy EKS cluster

+7/ Deploy Agones in EKS

+8/ Deploy the game

 ## Automated deploy steps
 The following will create a CodePipline that copy the build scripts in `server/` folder into a CodeCommit repository and run the steps above in a separate CodeBuild jobs.